vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Assets

-The assets relevant for this report can be summarised as follows:
+The assets relevant for this report can be summarized as follows:

 | Asset | Description |
 | --- | --- |